 I’m originally from New England.
 Typically, I’m the type of person who enjoys connecting with people and growing my network.
 I do well in big crowds, and I'm not shy.
 I can be outspoken depending on how comfortable I am.
 I don't mind taking the lead in a group.
-My personality traits lean on the analytical and driver.
+My personality traits lean towards the analytical and driver.

 Even though I do consider myself a sociable person who enjoys working with people, I also enjoy my alone time to focus, recharge, and think.

 I’m both a visual and kinesthetic learner.
 This means I understand things by seeing them, practicing them, and repeating them.
-Understanding how I learn helps me plan how I approach things
+Understanding how I learn helps me plan how I approach things.

 If there’s one thing I’d like to improve about myself, it would be my handwriting.

 I like technology and how it changes the world.
 I’m not religious at all; I respect everyone’s religion and choices.
 I do believe there’s more to life than what we currently understand.
 I trust in facts and probability.
+I approach situations with an open mind and practicality.

 I’ve always been the kind of person who enjoys learning a little bit of everything.
 I’ve studied psychology, sociology, anthropology, substance abuse, technical support, networking, science, business, art history, English, communication, and more.
 Each subject interested me in a different way, and I never felt like I wanted to limit myself to just one field.